-1. What do the existing alternatives cost?
-What else might your clients consider?
-What options exist inside - and outside - of the health and fitness industry?
+1. What are the existing alternatives?
+Are there options outside of health and fitness?
+What are the existing alternatives and what do they cost?
+Are there options outside of health and fitness your clients might consider?
 2. What is the cost of doing business?
 Add up all the costs of your business to determine how many customers you'd like to work with, and divide the former by the latter.
 3. What will the market bear?
 While the first two methods will give you a great starting point, seeing how your clients react to your pricing in the real world will determine what you can actually charge.